Sirneij/Hackernews/README.md

 Data are being consumed every 5 minutes via a background task powered by [Celery][4] with [redis][5] as backend and broker.
 This presents performance gains as users do not need to wait for such actions' completions.

-The application also provides an in-depth text searching.
+The application also provides an in-depth text searching with search term highlighting.
 Though it is not an enterprise grade full-text functionality but it is close to that.
 PostgreSQL could have been used as database to fascilitate full-text search but it was later dropped.

 ## Local setup